LexiFi/csml/README.md

 the community in 2008, but only the runtime support was open-source at that time (the binding compiler was distributed in binary form).
-In 2016, LexiFi decided to switch to a full open-source model for CSML with an MIT licence for the entire system.
+In 2016, LexiFi decided to switch to a full open-source model for CSML with an MIT license for the entire system.

 Even though LexiFi only maintain CSML but does not put active development resources into it these days, we are happy to receive